 What goes on behind the scenes of a brand identity program?
-To find out, we asked Jason Little, creative director who worked on the city of Melbourne rebranding project.
+Here’s the lowdown on the city of Melbourne rebranding project.

 Why does a city need a logo?